q-hwang/cs347/README.md

 ```

 ## flow logic explained
-1. We first get an intial guess of the levels using get_init_adapt_guess
+1. We first get an intial guess of the control levels using `get_init_adapt_guess`
-2. We basically iteratively handle each stage according to the level, until we run into requiring user input
+2. We basically iteratively handle each stage according to the level using `getUserInfo` and `continue_session`, until we run into requiring user input
-3. Get the user input.
+3. Get the user input from the frontend or termial input.
-4. Roll back to handle the stage that user edited in 3.
+4. Roll back to handle the stage that user edited in step 3.
 If this input also affects later stages, clear those selections for recomptutation as well
-5. resume handeling stages sequentially from the edited stage; basically repeat from 2
+5. resume handeling stages sequentially from the edited stage; basically repeat from step 2
 6. user enter confirm.
 We collect the data for adaptation

-## Elicit User preference
+## Record user's preference
 1. if user choose to increase level in a stage -> increase level recorded to what user ends up having
 2. if user choose to not edit a stage -> decrease level gradually by 1/(expected number of round before user trusts this).
 This expected_number doubles every time the level of this stage is increased, so that this decay becomes slower and slower.

 ## Adapt to user preference
-1. context adaptation: LLM gives an guess (always used in combination with others; the combination ratio is CONTEXT_WEIGHT=1)
+1. context adaptation: LLM gives an guess (always used in combination with others; the combination ratio is CONTEXT_WEIGHT=0.7)
-2. global adaptation: if current user is new, we init from average of other user (average range: last SMOOTH=1)
+2. global adaptation: if current user is new, we init from average of other user (average range: SMOOTH=3)
-3. user adaptation: if current user has history record, we use the average of this user (average range: last SMOOTH=1)
+3. user adaptation: if current user has history record, we use the average of this user (average range: SMOOTH=3)

-## Fake Menus
-They are in menu.json

 More details about code:
 - display_summary_webpage: display the summary and get user input